Do you want to make a contribution to world-class research that is leading the critical fight against biodiversity loss?

 Interns study and work on key environmental conservation issues like plastic pollution and climate change.
 They contribute to environmental restoration efforts like reforestation, soil rehabilitation, and invasive species eradication, and also conduct research on organisms like mangroves that form a key part of the local ecosystem.

-This makes these international internship opportunities the perfect choice for students studying ecology or environmental science, but students from other disciplines are more than welcome to join.
+While these international internship opportunities are the perfect choice for students studying ecology or environmental science, students from other disciplines are more than welcome to join.

-While summer environmental internships are often the most popular among students, GVI environmental internships run throughout the year.
-This means that students can join one of our environmental internships when it suits them best.
+While summer internships are often the most popular among students, our internships run throughout the year – which means students can join at a time that suits them best.

 Interns learn to master techniques like telemetry and remote camera trapping used to track the presence, numbers, and movements of animal species.
-On a coastal conservation internship in Costa Rica, Greece, and Seychelles might also get the opportunity to tag sea turtles and, in Seychelles, sicklefin lemon sharks.
+On a coastal conservation internship in Costa Rica, Greece and Seychelles might also get the opportunity to tag sea turtles and, in Seychelles, sicklefin lemon sharks.
 Tag numbers are used for data collection such as monitoring species growth rates.

-In Costa Rica, Seychelles, South Africa, and Thailand interns can gain experience in conducting biodiversity surveys and censuses of specific species or types of species, which are a key aspect of many conservation initiatives.
-Students thinking of ornithology, entomology, herpetology, or even primatology as a focus, might find these projects particularly interesting, as there are many birds, insects, reptiles, amphibians, and even monkeys to take note of during these particular surveys.
+In Costa Rica, Seychelles, Spain, Madagascar, South Africa, Peru and Thailand interns can gain experience in conducting biodiversity surveys and censuses of specific species or types of species, which are a key aspect of many conservation initiatives.
+Students thinking of ornithology, entomology, herpetology or even primatology as a focus, might find these projects particularly interesting, as there are many birds, insects, reptiles, amphibians and even monkeys to take note of during these particular surveys.

 Another aspect of protecting endangered species involves preventing poaching.
 One common method conservationists use to protect specific species from poachers is to compile identification kits.
-GVI interns can gain experience in this preventative method by joining one of our internships in Costa Rica, Greece, Seychelles, and South Africa.
+GVI interns can gain experience in this preventative method by joining one of our internships in Costa Rica, Greece, Peru, Seychelles and South Africa.

-On shorter term GVI wildlife conservation internships, those lasting between six and 12 weeks, interns complete their training by assisting local GVI staff with ongoing wildlife conservation research.
-Longer term GVI interns also complete a work placement with one of our many wildlife conservation partners around the world like the Cloudbridge Nature Reserve in Costa Rica and Nature’s Valley Trust in South Africa.
+On short-term wildlife conservation internships (lasting between six and 12 weeks) interns complete their training by assisting local GVI staff with ongoing wildlife conservation research.
+Long-term GVI interns can also complete a work placement with one of our many wildlife conservation partners around the world, like the Cloudbridge Nature Reserve in Costa Rica and Nature’s Valley Trust in South Africa.

 GVI marine conservation alumni are employed in marine conservation projects and dive centres all around the world.
 Many, like Abbie Hine, have gone on to found their own marine conservation organisations, like Abbie’s organisation, WiseOceans.

-On all these internships, you’ll work with international non-governmental organisations like The Ocean Conservancy, CoralWatch, Project AWARE, and Healthy Reefs for Healthy People, departments of the Mexico, Fiji, and Seychelles governments, and local community-based non-governmental organisations.
+On all these internships, you’ll work with international non-governmental organisations like Ocean Conservancy, CoralWatch, Project AWARE and Healthy Reefs for Healthy People, departments of the Mexico, Fiji, and Seychelles governments, and local community-based non-governmental organisations.

 Gain experience in coral surveying and restoration, surveys of underwater species, invasive marine species eradication, and working with local fishing communities and tour providers to implement more sustainable and environmentally friendly practices.